microprediction/timemachines/README.md

 ### Packages incorporated:

-Not enough yet, as I got distracted by [HumpDay](https://github.com/microprediction/humpday) and the paucity of fbpropht [post](https://www.linkedin.com/posts/petercotton_is-facebooks-prophet-the-time-series-messiah-activity-6767451190679748608-ftGE).
+Not enough yet, as I got distracted by [HumpDay](https://github.com/microprediction/humpday) and the seeming paucity of fbprophet ([post](https://www.linkedin.com/posts/petercotton_is-facebooks-prophet-the-time-series-messiah-activity-6767451190679748608-ftGE)).
 However we're picking up speed and some functionality is drawn from:

   - fbprophet,
   - pydlm,